Vishwatejadegavath/Excel-Mother-of-Business-Intelligence-codebasics-projects/README.md

 - **Role of Reports:**
     - Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

-## Project Priority Matrix in Excel 🎨
+## Project Priority Matrix in Excel 🎯

-- Developed a project priority matrix in Excel to effectively prioritize tasks based on urgency and importance.
+- Developed a project priority matrix in Excel to prioritize tasks based on urgency and importance.
 - Utilized conditional formatting and data validation to enhance visualization and user interaction.
 - Improved project management efficiency by providing a clear framework for task prioritization.
 - Enhanced team collaboration and decision-making by visualizing project priorities in a structured format.
-- Streamlined project workflows and resource allocation through the implementation of the priority matrix.
+- Streamlined project workflows and resource allocation by implementing the priority matrix.

 [Project Priority Matrix](https://github.com/Vishwatejadegavath/Excel-Mother-of-Business-Intelligence-codebasics-projects/blob/main/Project%20Priority%20Matrix.pdf)

 ## Scenario Planning Tool 📈

 - Created a scenario planning tool in Excel to analyze various business scenarios and their potential impact on financial outcomes.
-- Integrated dynamic data tables and scenario analysis techniques to evaluate different business strategies.
+- Integrated dynamic data tables and scenario analysis techniques to evaluate various business strategies.
 - Facilitated strategic decision-making by providing insights into potential risks and opportunities.
 - Enhanced agility and resilience of the organization by enabling proactive planning for uncertain future events.
 - Improved stakeholder communication and alignment by visualizing the potential outcomes of different scenarios.

 [Scenario Planning Tool](https://github.com/Vishwatejadegavath/Excel-Mother-of-Business-Intelligence-codebasics-projects/blob/main/Scenario%20Planning%20Tool.pdf)

-## Technical & Soft Skills 🛠️
+## Technical & Soft Skills ⚙️

 - [x]	Proficiency in ETL methodology (Extract, Transform, Load).
 - [x]	Skills to generate a date table using Power Query.